Daniel-Davies/13-RoboFarm/docs/proposal.md

 The more points we can cross off this list, the better we can say an agent is at farming, and the more trust a user would have in letting the AI manage the seeds a user has to reap rewards over a number of minecraft days.

-Input to our AI: The malmo API will let us generate worlds with a number of terrains, and also have access to these terrains as a
+Input to our AI: The malmo API will let us generate worlds with a number of terrains, by paramters that we specify.
+Because we specify the parameters, we will have a mapping of the minecraft world we are in to give a sense of navigation to our agent.
-JSON array, which show which blocks we have at a given location.
-We will also take in the number of seeds a user has to plant.

 Output: the agent will produce a set of actions to move around the world, searching for what it believes to be optimal blocks to plant in, and product a plant action once it is satisifed that it has found one.